shubham1604/meeting-room-reservation/README.md

 1. Run git clone https://github.com/shubham1604/meeting-room-reservation.git in directory of your choice

-2. Assuming, you already have a virtual environment set up, activate it using the following command:
+2. Assuming you already have a virtual environment set up activate it using the following command:

         source env_folder/bin/activate
         where env_folder = name of your virtual environment folder